ej2/python-quickbooks/README.rst

             redirect_uri='http://localhost:8000/callback',
         )

-Then create the QuickBooks client object passing in the AuthClient, refresh token, and company id:
+Then create a QuickBooks client object passing in the AuthClient, refresh token, and company id:

 .. code-block:: python